facebookresearch/FAIR-Play/README.md

 <br/>

 This repository (~100G) contains the FAIR-Play dataset we collected and used in our [CVPR 2019 paper](http://vision.cs.utexas.edu/projects/2.5D_visual_sound).
 It contains 1,871 video clips and their corresponding binaural audio clips recorded in a music room.
 The video clip and binaural clip of the same index are roughly aligned.
 The splits directory contains the 10 random splits used in the paper.
+See [PseudoBinaural](https://github.com/SheldonTsui/PseudoBinaural_CVPR2021/tree/master/new_splits) for 5 more challenging splits, where there are no or less scene overlap in the training and testing splits.
 The code is shared at [2.5D Visual Sound Code](https://github.com/facebookresearch/2.5D-Visual-Sound).

 ### Dataset Download
 1. The dataset can be downloaded by cloning the repository uisng git lfs: